 Never hire a solar PV contractor or installer without proof of current contractor’s insurance.
 The importance of this cannot be overstated.
-Without it, the contracting business, and possibly the business’s owners personally, may be liable for money damages resulting from an accident during the installation process.
-Specific legal requirements regarding contractor’s insurance vary by state, but generally speaking, having both contractor’s general liability and worker’s compensation policies in effect during solar system installation is crucial.
+Without it, the contracting business, and possibly the business owners themselves, may be liable for money damages resulting from an accident during the installation process.
+Specific legal requirements regarding contractor’s insurance vary by state, but generally speaking, having both contractor’s general liability and workers’ compensation policies in effect during solar system installation is crucial.

 General Liability Insurance